llvm-git-migration/llvm-project/flang/docs/DoConcurrentConversionToOpenMP.md

 Loop-nest detection is currently limited to the scenario described in the previous section.
 However, this is quite limited and can be extended in the future to cover more cases.
-For example, for the following loop nest, even thought, both loops are perfectly nested; at the moment, only the outer loop is parallized:
+For example, for the following loop nest, even though, both loops are perfectly nested; at the moment, only the outer loop is parallelized:
 ```fortran
 do concurrent(i=1:n)
   do concurrent(j=1:m)